 Kevin Chu, Chemistry Tutor, had just completed his undergraduate studies in Biomolecular Science.
 He enjoys listening to soothing music, reading medical related articles, and playing badminton or card-related games during his free time.
 In the future, Kevin hopes to enhance his education and work in the medical field related to microbiology.

-Riccardo Consolo, Computer Science Tutor, is a sophomore studying chemical and biomolecular engineering, and minoring in bioinformatics.
+Riccardo Consolo, MATLAB Tutor, is a sophomore studying chemical and biomolecular engineering, and minoring in bioinformatics.
 He was born and grew up in Italy, and he completed high school in Boston.
 During his free time, he loves playing basketball and working out; he is also very passionate about music and loves going to concerts.
 After college he hopes to pursue master studies in biomedical engineering.

 Christina Hak, Chemistry Tutor, is a junior studying Chemical and Biomolecular engineering.
 During her free time, Christina loves to relax, watch movies, play some video games or do origami whenever she can.
 She is of Cambodian decent and loves learning about other cultures and traditions, which in turn helps Christina to connect to people on a deeper level.
 Her personality reflects her tutoring style, and that is that sje is always there to lend a hand and will always listen to students and find the best approach in helping their problems in a subject.